vincentarelbundock/marginaleffects/README.md

 > coefficients are not marginal effects at least not on the scale of the
 > response variable.

-To calculate marginal effects, we take the derivative of the regression equation.
+To calculate marginal effects, we take derivatives of the regression equation.
 This can be challenging, especially when our models are non-linear, or when regressors are transformed or interacted.
 Computing the variance is even more difficult.
 The `marginaleffects` package hopes